Skip to content

 Koharu uses both vision models and language models.
 The vision stack prepares the page; the language stack handles translation.

-If you want the architecture-level explanation of how these pieces fit together, read Technical Deep Dive after this page.
+If you want the architecture-level view of how these pieces fit together, read Technical Deep Dive after this page.

 Vision models

-Koharu automatically downloads the required vision models when you use them for the first time.
+Koharu downloads required vision models automatically the first time you use them.

 What each vision model is